Axda-Web/socialB/README.md

    npm run dev
    ```

-A deployed version of the SB Assessment project is available on Vercel at [social-b](https://social-b.vercel.app/).
+A deployed version of the Social B project is available on Vercel at [Social-B](https://social-b.vercel.app/).